anaganisk/fxfloorboard-code/packager/readme.txt

 I WILL NOT ACCEPT LIABILITY FOR ANY DATA LOSS, TO THE BEST OF MY KNOWLEDGE EVERYTHING SHOULD WORK CORRECTLY, BUT SOME FUNCTIONS MAY BE INCORRECT.

-files can be saved/loaded as syx or mid (SMF). the GT-10FxFloorBoard will also open GT10 SMF (.mid) files, and translate GT-8 patch files (*.syx single patch type).
+files can be saved/loaded as syx or mid (SMF) or gxg (Librarian) formats. the GT-10FxFloorBoard will also open GT10B *.gxb & *.mid files, and translate GT-8 patch files (*.syx single patch type).

-layout increased to fit 18 chain events, may be a problem for low screen resolutions. (i use 1280 X 800)
+layout increased, which may be a problem for low screen resolutions. (i use 1280 X 800 minimum)

 This project is a continuing session of evolution.........